msi1427/Anime-vs-Animation-vs-CGI/README.md

 ## Deployment

-Deployed the Web app to Heroku.
+Deployed the Web app to Heroku. <br/>Important thing I noticed here is that numpy, pandas and scipy library versions doesn't match with the Heroku version so I changed those to previous versions and it worked.
+However, I could not deploy my model to Heroku because the whole thing was nearly 1 GB and Heroku does not approve more than 500MB for free.

 ## Resources